 Pat and Joe didn’t know it at the time, but they were pioneers of a new industry in Oregon.

 In 1979, the Campbell’s 1978 Riesling won gold at the Oregon State Fair, the Tri-Cities Wine Festival, and the Seattle Enological Society annual tasting.
 Pat and Joe had proof – they really could make world class wines.
 In 1985 when Robert Parker of the Wine Advocate famously “discovered Oregon” the Campbells and other Oregon winemakers felt their region was finally on the map.

-Thirty five years later, there are over 500 wineries in Oregon.
+Forty years later, there are over 700 wineries in Oregon.
 The wine business now ranks as one of Oregon’s top agricultural industries.